Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

-\begin{thm} Let $f:\GRAPHONSPACE\rightarrow\mathbb{R}$ be a graphon parameter that is convex and continuous in $L^{1}$.
-Then $f$ is cut distance compatible. \end{thm}
+\begin{thm} Let $g:\GRAPHONSPACE\rightarrow\mathbb{R}$ be a graphon parameter that is convex and continuous in $L^{1}$.
+Then $g$ is cut distance compatible. \end{thm}

-Theorem~\ref{thm:convex_functions_are_compatible} can be used to give another proof of the first part of Theorem~\ref{thm:INTdiscontinuous} under the additional assumption that the convex function $f:\left[0,1\right]\rightarrow\mathbb{R}$ is continuous.
-(Note that this is not a very much restrictive assumption as the only possible discontinuities of any convex function defined on a closed interval are the endpoints of the interval.)
-Indeed, the continuity of $f$ easily implies that the graphon parameter $\INT_{f}$ is continuous in $L^{1}$, and the the convexity of $\INT_{f}$ is also clear.
+Theorem~\ref{thm:convex_functions_are_compatible} can be used to give a third proof of a weaker version of the first part of Theorem~\ref{thm:INTdiscontinuous}, in which \textemdash{} just like the version in~\cite{DH:WeakStar} \textemdash{} it is needed to require that $f:\left[0,1\right]\rightarrow\mathbb{R}$ is continuous.
+Indeed, the continuity of $f$ easily implies that the graphon parameter $\INT_{f}$ is continuous in $L^{1}$, and the convexity of $\INT_{f}$ is also clear.

 {}

 Now we prove Theorem~\ref{thm:convex_functions_are_compatible}. \begin{proof}[Proof of Theorem~\ref{thm:convex_functions_are_compatible}] Suppose that $U,V:\Omega^{2}\rightarrow\left[0,1\right]$ are arbitrary graphons such that $V\prec U$.
 Suppose that $\varepsilon>0$ is arbitrary.
 Let $N(\varepsilon)\in\mathbb{N}$ and $(\phi_{\varepsilon,i})_{i=1}^{N}$ satisfy~(\ref{eq:LampaSviti}) for $U,V$ and error $\varepsilon$ (we will not use the feature~(\ref{eq:farapartmycka}) in this application of Lemma~\ref{lem:L1approxByVersions}).
 For every $i\in[N]$ we denote the version $U^{\phi_{\varepsilon,i}}$ of $U$ by $U_{\varepsilon,i}$.
 Then we have